lpsinger/userguide/content.rst

 Notice Types
 ------------

-For each event, there are up to five kinds of GCN Notices:
+For each event, there are up to five kinds of Notices:

-An **Early Warning GCN Notice** may be issued for :term:`CBC` events up to tens of seconds *before* merger.
+An **Early Warning Notice** may be issued for :term:`CBC` events up to tens of seconds *before* merger.
 The candidate must have passed some automated data quality checks, but it may later be :ref:`retracted <retraction>` after human vetting.
 There is no accompanying GCN Circular at this stage.
 Early Warning